Metta Meditation:

 A guided loving-kindness, or metta, meditation from Sharon Salzberg, author of Loving-Kindness

-Guided Video Meditation Self-Compassion
+Guided Video Practice

 In this video from the Lion’s Roar online learning course “How to Cultivate a Loving Heart: The Buddhist Practice of Metta,” Joanna Hardy shares a metta practice directed at yourself.
 You can use this video on its own, or as a starting point to start working with metta meditation.

-Teachings on Loving-Kindness
+Teachings and Articles on Metta and Loving-Kindness

 Loving-Kindness: May All Beings Be Happy